scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 `UsedDefChains` is a typical analyse from the static compilation world.
 For each variable defined in a function, it computes the chain of *use* and *def*.
-The result can be used to perform various code transformation, for instance to remove dead code, as a *def* not followed by a *use* is useless.
+The result can be used to perform various code transformation, for instance to remove dead code, as a *def* followed by a *def* or nothing is useless.
 It is used in Pythran to avoid false polymorphism.
 An intuitive way to represent used-def chains is illustrated on next code snippet:

 .. code-block:: python